 This picture, kindly provided by Mike Holder, shows Sir Alan Cobham admiring his map of the projected venues for his Municipal Aerodrome Campaign, presumably taken just before he embarked on his Tour in May 1929.
 If looked at in detail, (a few examples have been marked by Mike), it is clear that a few locations were not, in the event, visited.
 For example Clacton and Hunstanton.
 However, he did visit Lowestoft, right at the end of his Campaign, and that town is not marked.

 A MICHAEL T HOLDER GALLERY

 Note: Mike has very kindly broken this tour down into numbered sections so that we can more easily follow the progress.
 To date it appears that Cobham eventually flew into around 97 venues.

 A CAMPAIGN WAS NEEDED!

 Clearly, in his mind, something had to be done, and Sir Alan set about a scheme he called the 'Municipal Aerodrome Campaign'.
 Starting in May and ending in October the original plan was to visit 107 venues.
 Mostly in England but with two in Wales and eight in Scotland.
 Mostly he had to select suitable fresh landing sites but he did attend Air Pageants, (Air Shows we'd say today), to spread the word.
 Hardly surprising I suppose, he did not achieve his aim of visiting every planned venue.
 A couple of accidents, failure to find a suitable field, and permission being denied, (for example: to use the sands at Weston-super-Mare), were contributing factors.
-Even so, it appears he did visit well over ninety of the planned venues, which in itself was a most remarkable achievement.
+Even so, it appears he did visit well over ninety of the planned venues, (96 it now appears), which in itself was a most remarkable achievement.